The Uncool cover art

 Crowe spends his teens politely turning down the drugs and turning on his tape recorder.
 He talks his journalism teacher into giving him class credit for his road trip covering Led Zeppelin’s 1975 tour.
 He earns the trust of icons like Gregg Allman and Joni Mitchell who had sworn to never again speak to Rolling Stone.
 He embeds with David Bowie as the sequestered genius transforms himself into a new persona: The Thin White Duke.
 Why did Bowie give Crowe such unprecedented access?
 'Because you’re young enough to be honest,' Bowie tells him.

 This intimate family drama charts the path that leads Crowe to writing and directing some of the most beloved films of the past forty years, from Fast Times at Ridgemont High and Say Anything to Jerry Maguire and Almost Famous.
-With its vivid snapshots of a bygone era and a celebration of creativity and connection, The Uncool is an essential listen for music lovers or anyone chasing their wildest dreams.
+With its vivid snapshots of a bygone era and a celebration of creativity and connection, The Uncool is essential for music lovers or anyone chasing their wildest dreams.

 ©2025 Cameron Crowe (P)2025 HarperCollins Publishers